-Section 36 of the Regulation provides a mandatory list of information that a travel agent must disclose to a customer before completing a sale of travel services with the customer.
-These requirements must be met whether the travel agent is dealing with the customer in person, on the phone or over the internet.
+Section 36 of the Regulation provides a list of information that a travel agent must disclose to a customer before completing a sale of travel services.
+These requirements must be met whether the travel agent is dealing with the customer in person, on the phone, or over the internet.